Cullen's sign

 Cullen's sign, also known as umbilical black eye, is superficial edema and bruising in the subcutaneous fatty tissue around the umbilicus.
+It is also known as peri-umbilical ecchymosis.

 It is named for gynecologist Thomas Stephen Cullen (1869–1953), who first described the sign in ruptured ectopic pregnancy in 1916.

+The finding of Cullen's sign may indicate intra-peritoneal or retroperitoneal hemorrhage.
+The signs and symptoms include bruising/ecchymosis around the umbilicus and can also include swelling and abdominal pain.

 This sign takes 24–48 hours to appear and can predict acute pancreatitis, with mortality rising from 8–10% to 40%.
 It may be accompanied by Grey Turner's sign (bruising of the flank), which may then be indicative of pancreatic necrosis with retroperitoneal or intra-abdominal bleeding.
+With such an elevation in mortality once this physical exam finding is discovered, it is crucial to initiate management quickly.

+Pathophysiology

+Cullen's sign occurs due to accumulation of blood within the retroperitoneum that builds up along the falciform ligament as well as the gastrohepatic ligament.
+The color of the bruising around the umbilicus can be an indication of the severity of the bleeding, with lighter, less prominent discoloration indicating less severe bleeding and darker, purple bruising indicating a deeper, more severe underlying condition.
+This difference in blood discoloration is due to the timeframe in which breakdown of red blood cells occurs.
+An alternative mechanism discussed for the difference in blood discoloration has been from the activation of the pancreatic enzymes.